shevkarigaurav17-wq/Wanderlust/README.md

 # Wander Lust

 A Node.js/Express application for listing, reviewing, and managing travel destinations.
 Users can sign up, log in, create listings, and leave reviews.
-Built with MongoDB, EJS templates, and Mapbox integration for geocoding.
+Built with MongoDB, EJS templates.

 ## Features

 - User authentication (sign up, log in)
 - CRUD operations for listings
 - Reviews with ratings
-- Geolocation using Mapbox
 - Responsive UI with EJS layouts

 ## Installation